March Comes In like a Lion: Anime

 Both seasons of the anime adaption was given 4 stars out of 5 by Allen Moody of THEM Anime Reviews.
 He liked how Kyoko is shown to have a vulnerable side under her external cruelty and how the Kawamoto sisters are portrayed when Hinata is being bullied.
 He also found the story relatable to his own life, and stated "A neurotic and sometimes endearing hero, an incredibly nuanced "villainous" sibling, and a shogi master in the twilight of his career are all fine, I appreciate the things it is trying to do I can identify with some of the things that happen here from personal experience.
 Overall, lots of solid drama.
-It was a vert pleasant surprise to discover".
+It was a very pleasant surprise to discover".

 Chris Beveridge of The Fandom Post also praised the portrayal of the characters and their lives.
 He liked Nikkaido's backstory and his connection with Shimada.
 Beveridge gave the anime an audio grade of "B+", and he gave the video an "A" praising how Shaft presented the details, animation quality, and color design in the series.
 After watching the first episode, Amelia Cook of Anime Feminist found the art direction unconventional.
 She liked the art style and praised the transition from the expression of Rei's depression to the presentation of humor saying that it was skillfully done.
 Marion Bea of the same website praised the exploration of the characters' lives and struggles.
 She also praised the portrayal of the character's psychology and the depiction of others' support in solving one's problems.
 Bea commended the use of the surrounding environment in portraying the characters' emotional state, for instance showing them struggling to keep swimming or surrounding them with snow.